IBM/check_spectrumarchive/README.md

 	usage: ./check_spectrumarchive.sh [ -s | -n | -t | -d | -p<util> | -a<r|c> -h ]

 	Options:
-         -s             --> Verify IBM Spectrum Archive status -n             --> Verify node status
+        -s			--> Verify IBM Spectrum Archive status
+        -n			--> Verify node status
         -t			--> Verify tape states
         -d			--> Verify drive states
         -p<util>	--> Check if tape pool utilization is above %util -a<r|c>		--> Check if running or completed tasks have failed -e			--> Check all components and optionally send event notifications.
         -h			--> Print This Help Screen

-The utility returns OK, WARNING or ERROR including the component and the appropriate return 0, 1 or 2 respectively.
+The utility returns `OK`, `WARNING` or `ERROR` including the component and the appropriate return 0, 1 or 2 respectively.

 Only one option can be specified at a time.
 The combination of multiple options in one call of the utility does not work.
-However the option -e will check all components and send event notifications if the custom events have been configured.
+However the `option -e` will check all components and send event notifications if the custom events have been configured.

 This utility can be used standalone or it can be integrated with a external Icinga or nagios monitoring server.

 ## Installation
-Clone the git and transfer the check_spectrumarchive.sh utility to each Spectrum Archive EE node that needs to be monitored.
+Clone the git and transfer the `check_spectrumarchive.sh` utility to each Spectrum Archive EE node that needs to be monitored.
 Make the utility executable.

 Install the dependencies outline below.